slateci/slateci.github.io/_posts/2019-12-17-logging-sidecar.md

 	slate instance info <your instance>

 and visit http://(ip address):8080 in your browser to get to the log files.
-If you've predefined a password via SLATE secret, you can use the username `logger` with the passwrd that you have supplied.
+If you've predefined a password via SLATE secret, you can use the username `logger` with the password that you have supplied.
 Otherwise you'll want to use

 	slate instance logs --container logging-sidecar <instance id>